flythereddflagg/ait_exp/docs/SOP_versions/content/20-Measurement-and-Data-Collection.md

    4. Appropriately, discard the contents of beakers and prepare them for dish washing
    5. Discard any residual sample in syringes and store them in the syringe box in the AIT drawer without rinsing <!--Change POLICY for syringes-->
    6. Store all chemicals in the appropriate cabinets
-4. Remove any organic solid residue from working surfaces (See Section refsec:spill_solid)
+4. Remove any organic solid residue from working surfaces (See Section @sec:spill-clean-up)
 5. Ensure all air systems are depressurized
    1. Ensure the ball valve is closed (the handle should be perpendicular to the flow)
    2. Slowly close the cylinder valve all the way